react-declarative/react-declarative/docs/code/OutletView.md

 # OutletView

 Outlet is a pattern [inspired from react-router-dom](https://reactrouter.com/en/main/components/outlet).
 In compasion with react-router, the `<OutletView/>` manage form submit state from multiple pages, prevent page leave when data changed.
-Let's break down the example code
+Let's break down the following pseudo-code (it works well but submit button is multiplied for example)

 ```tsx
 const DEFAULT_PATH = "/employee/employee";